This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Dioscorea bryonifolia “Camasilla”

-From a caudex arises a large vine with lobed, heart like leaves.
+From a caudex arises a large vine with very attractive lobed, heart like leaves.
 Central Chile.
 Like many Dioscorea, may germinate best under cool conditions.
 Z9a–b

 Ephedra breana “Tume”